 Check your tubers every few weeks and discard anything moldy or shrivelled.
 I set a reminder on my phone for this.

 If conditions are too dry, add moisture.
-One way is to put an open jar of water in the store bin.
+One way is to put an open jar of water in the store bin to add humidity to the air.

 Spring